Android OS privacy settings: Tight level

 Turn off location services

-What for: To prevent Google from knowing where you go.
+What for: So Google does not know where you go.

 The operating system and some apps on your device collect information about your location.
 It is used for directions, targeted ad selection, and other purposes.
 If you do not want developers to receive this information, turn off Location services: